zama-ai/tfhe-rs/tfhe/docs/shortint/tutorial.md

 }
 ```

-# 2 bis.
-Encrypting values using a public key
+## Encrypting values using a public key

 Once the keys have been generated, the client key is used to encrypt data: